11. Smart phones and Digital Cameras for Backpacking and College/Student Traveling.

 There are many retail establishments like BestBuy, Costco, Target, Circuit City, and Fry’s Electronic that offer a good selection of digital cameras.
 Even places office supply chains like Staples and Office Depot have a meager selection.

-However, through our partnership with Amazon.com, TravelPUNK now offers a huge selection of the best digital cameras on the market today.
+However, Amazon.com, offers a huge selection of the best digital cameras on the market today.

 Also, they are much cheaper than retail shops because of the volume of products they sell and they’re commitment to competitive pricing.